DelphiPackageManager/DPM/README.md

 ## Is my old version of Delphi supported

-Maybe, [see here](./docs/compiler-versions.md) for supported compiler versions.
+Delphi XE2-11.3 are currently supported.

 All target [platforms](./docs/platforms.md) for supported compiler versions are supported.

 ## What about C++ Builder or FPC

+Whilst we would like to support C++Builder, we would need some help - we're delphi people.
 [see here](./docs/compiler-versions.md)

 ## Does it support design-time components